How can I use email to ask donors to give again?

 Test, Test, Test!

-One of the great things about email marketing is that you’re able to test what you’re sending out.
+One of the great things about email cultivation is that you’re able to test what you’re sending out.
 What does that mean?
 If you’re doing a monthly ask, you can send out two different versions of the letter to a small percentage of your subscribers.
 This is often called A/B testing.
 Once you see which letter brings in the most donations and the highest gifts, then you can use the winning letter with the rest of your donor list.

 Testing might sound like a pain, but there’s nothing more painful than sending out a letter that you think is awesome and discovering that it is really a dud.
 Testing can save you from embarrassing failures as well as the budget crises that come from them.